Salomé Zourabichvili: 2018 presidential candidacy

 On 20 April 2017, during a TV interview, Zourabichvili said that "nothing is out of the question" about her participation in the 2018 presidential elections.
 At a briefing in her backyard on 6 August 2018, she voiced her desire to run in the election.
 On 16 August 2018, she officially launched her presidential campaign from the house-museum of her ancestor Niko Nikoladze in the village of Didi Jikhaishi, Imereti region.

 On 23 August 2018, two months before the elections, Zourabichvili relinquished her French citizenship, which she had to renounce to participate in the presidential election.
 According to the Constitution of Georgia, dual citizens cannot hold the office of president, prime minister or Speaker of Parliament.
 On 9 September 2018, the Georgian Dream announced its support for Zourabichvili's independent candidacy for the presidential elections.

 The presidential elections were held on 23 October 2018.
 Zourabichvili received 38.64% of the vote (615,572 votes) and secured a place in the second round of elections against the United Opposition candidate.
 The second round of the presidential election was held on 28 November.
-Zourabichvili received 59.52% of the vote (1,147,625 votes), defeating her opponent Grigol Vashadze to become the first woman president in the History of Georgia.
+Zourabichvili received 59.52% of the vote (1,147,625 votes), defeating her opponent Grigol Vashadze, backed by the opposition, to become the first woman president in the History of Georgia.